Home buyer's Guide to Better Credit

 Choosing a lender isn't the first step in becoming a homeowner.
 The content of your wallet begins the home buying process.
 Putting back your money for a down payment is great, but if you lack an acceptable credit score to back it up, you could end up renting for another couple of years in Mineral Wells until you raise your score.

 The Fair Isaac Company bases your FICO score on the summary of your total credit history.
 Most people usually have a score of 600, but scores are tiered from 300 to 850.
 With the change in the economy, however, some people have seen their score drop dramatically as a result of job loss, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
 Some of the factors in deciding your FICO score are:

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

-- Payment History — How often do you make late payments?
+- Payment History — How many late payments have you made?